vagrant-libvirt/vagrant-libvirt/README.md

   * `:io` - Controls specific policies on I/O. Possible values are "threads" and "native".
   * `:copy_on_read` - Controls whether to copy read backing file into the image file.
 The value can be either "on" or "off".
   * `:discard` - Controls whether discard requests (also known as "trim" or "unmap") are ignored or passed to the filesystem.
 Possible values are "unmap" or "ignore".
+    Note: for discard to work, you will likely also need to set `disk_bus = 'scsi'`
   * `:detect_zeroes` - Controls whether to detect zero write requests.
 The value can be "off", "on" or "unmap".
 * `nic_model_type` - parameter specifies the model of the network adapter when you create a domain value by default virtio KVM believe possible values, see